 So much is possible with the Advanced Reporting Suite.
 Did you know it’s possible to calculate the LCV of your customers based on membership level?
 You might find that one level has a significantly higher retention rate than others.
 You can then adjust your marketing efforts to encourage more people into the membership level with the higher retention rate.

 If you’re interested in learning more about the advanced plan features, you can get more details here.

 Finally, after you’ve spent some time sending out surveys and tracking member activity, you’ll probably need a good way of re-engaging members.

 One study from Lee Resources International suggested that on average for every customer who complains about an issue, there are 26 who don’t say anything; they simply leave.

 Follow-up emails – or emails sent to members that ask them how they’re doing, to consider some new piece of information, or to otherwise engage them – give proactive support and can help you recapture the attention of any member having issues long before they bolt.

-Retention is the backbone of any subscription and membership business, and keeping members engaged is a big factor in keeping them around.
+Retention is the backbone of any membership business, and keeping members engaged is a big factor in keeping them around.

-Tracking members can be done by sending surveys, using special software, or sending a follow-up email.
+Tracking members can also be done by sending surveys or a follow-up email.
 Whichever way you choose, just remember that you should be doing something.